We are so excited to welcome you, the graduating class of 2027!

 What happens if I get lost and can’t find my class?

-On the first day of school at W-O, there are many staff and SAC students (wearing bright green shirts) that will be happy to help you find each one of your classes and give you some helpful hints to figuring out how to navigate the hallways and to understand how the classrooms are numbered.
+On the first day of school at W-O, there are many staff and SAC students (wearing bright green ASK ME shirts) that will be happy to help you find each one of your classes and give you some helpful hints to figuring out how to navigate the hallways and to understand how the classrooms are numbered.

 Why would I go and see my guidance counsellor?

 Each student in high school is assigned their own guidance counsellor, according to their last name.
-Ideally, you would have the same guidance counsellor for your entire high school career as they support you in making many choices in your education journey.
+Ideally, you will have the same guidance counsellor for your entire high school career as they support you in making many choices in your education journey.
 Your guidance counsellor is there to provide you (and your family) with support in your academic and pathways programming, to be a connection between you and other staff members in the school, and to help you access support when you need them.
 Your guidance counsellor should be your first stop when you have big questions and want some individual time to talk things through.

 How do I see my guidance counsellor?